The Davis Download

 NMUSD COVID-19 Dashboard Information

-Last week information went out regarding NMUSD’s new COVID-19 Dashboard.
+Information will continued to be shared about the NMUSD COVID-19 Dashboard.
 The Dashboard lists all the school sites in NMUSD and shows the total school population (students + staff and teachers).
 In addition, it includes the number of COVID-19 positive cases identified in the past 14 days, as well as the percentage of the school population that the positive cases represent.
 The Dashboard is updated daily.

 - If there is a positive case with a Davis student or staff member, will we be notified?
 If the case involves your student, you will be notified.
 Our protocol does not include notifying the entire school community.